-Pelvic Organ Prolapse Definition
+What is Pelvic Organ Prolapse

 Pelvic organ prolapse (POP) is a childbirth injury that develops over multiple prolonged childbirths.
 Over time, muscles supporting pelvic organs weaken.
 The organs drop, push against the vagina, and sometimes fall out.
 POP is common in areas where fertility rates are high like in sub-Saharan Africa.

 Women with POP may struggle to perform daily activities such as walking, sitting or lifting heavy loads.
 They experience pain and embarrassment.
 Though they suffer from different injuries, women with POP typically experience much of the same rejection and isolation as women with fistula.

 As with obstetric fistula, POP can be healed with surgery, but physical therapy is often needed to work in tandem with surgery in order to achieve full recovery and range of motion.
 Women with POP also benefit from our holistic care programming –which can include therapy and job training.

 It is difficult to estimate the number of women who suffer from POP worldwide because embarrassment prevents women from coming forward.
 A preliminary, ongoing survey of three regions of Ethiopia estimated that 5,000 to 6,000 women have obstetric fistula, while over 250,000 suffer from POP.